apamo/QlikSenseCM2SaaS/introduction to Qlik Sense SaaS security.md

 - Qlik Sense will now supply a cookie to be used in further requests.

 #### High level flow
-In windows the flow was like this:
+In client managed (CM) the flow was like this:

 ![image](https://user-images.githubusercontent.com/12411165/166260604-c7b1c90d-c8d1-40c9-92c3-1ca2fa04056f.png)